NETSCAN-dev/NETSCAN-documents/l2c.md

   - --o fname-out
   > *This option is for l2c-x only.*
-  > specify output file. default output is to stdout.
+  > specify output file. default output is to fname-out = "chain_dat.txt".
+  > fname-out = "-" is to stdout.

 + runcard ( m:/prg/netscan/ver-2016-09-01/rc/chain.rc )
   ```